Language

 Mistakes that delay installation

-The most common mistake is buying part numbers without verifying the installed service.
-Part numbers drift through revisions, option codes, firmware changes, process connections and approval packages.
+The most common mistake is buying part numbers without verifying the installed service, since part numbers drift through revisions, option codes, firmware changes, and approval packages.
 A copied part number from an old purchase order does not always define the current requirement.

 Mistakes that create plant risk

-The highest-risk mistake is accepting alternates without a cross-reference review.
-A cheaper equivalent with the wrong range, slower response, missing approval or different connector becomes expensive when maintenance discovers the mismatch in the field.
+The highest-risk mistake is accepting alternates without a cross-reference review, since a cheaper equivalent with the wrong range, slower response, missing approval, or different connector becomes expensive when maintenance discovers the mismatch in the field.

-Another mistake is ignoring lead time until failure.
-Sensors that support start Permissives , trips, emissions, gas detection, cooling, fuel and lube oil systems deserve critical-spares review before the next outage.
+Another is ignoring lead time until failure, when sensors supporting start permissives, trips, emissions, gas detection, cooling, fuel, and lube oil systems deserve critical-spares review before the next outage.
+Treat these as process failures, not individual oversights, and fix them at the template and scorecard level.

 Quick checklist: what to demand from industrial sensor suppliers